 The v-shaped leaves are narrow and measure 4″ to 6″ inches long.
-When grown outdoors, the spreading plant provides weedy ground cover.
+When grown outdoors, this purple queen wandering jew can provide weedy ground covers.

 The stems of Purple Heart are fragile, especially with younger plants.
 If kicked or stepped on, the stems may break.

 The plant blooms throughout the warmer months, producing small, three-petaled flowers.